Introduction to ADU Zoning

 Is your property zoned for an ADU?
 Learn all about zoning in California.

 Zoning is a challenge for many homeowners because it prevents people from moving forward easily on their projects, or a rezoning leaves members of the community out during the process.
+It can often also be confusing!

 While growth in California has slowed for the first time in over a century as a result of an increasingly educated population and shifting immigration patterns, the housing market has not come close to meeting the demand.
 And although California is relatively young compared to other US states, 1 in 5 individuals will be over 65 by 2030.
 A diverse set of consumers are seeking new housing solutions, from families looking to house their aging parents closer to home to short term renters looking for a getaway.

 Development in affordable neighborhoods has slowed due to a lack of financial incentives for major developers.
 From shelters to church parking lots, communities have grown to find creative accommodations for the population experiencing homelessness.
 For example, San Jose pioneered a tiny home community to house some of its homeless residents.
+Quite simply put, California is in dire need of housing, and ADUs provide solutions for many of the states ailments.

 With almost half of the United States in a similar position, many states are looking to modify their zoning regulations to make density and new construction more desirable.
 California is in the middle of this crisis as the most populous city in the US, few Golden State’s cities are on track to meet the demand for housing of nearly 3.5 million housing units by 2025, falling short by half.

 Even more so, construction of an illegal ADU means that it cannot be assessed as part of home value, and can not be legally sold as part of a broader home sale.
 This would result in the loss of tens of thousands of dollars.
+It could also negatively affect projects in the future, when modifying the illegal unit, or having other construction done.

 The Road Ahead